doormatt65/test/README.md

+# React info can be found below

+To run the server and webapp, make sure you run `npm install` to get all necessary updates and packages.
+Once you are up to date, run `npm run dev`.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+If any new packages need to be installed, run:

+### `npm install`

 In the project directory, you can run: